Our foreword is written by our CEO, US, Rebecca Jolly. International Women's Day is March 8, 2019.

 How I found my love of music: After growing up in Ankara’s Turkish rock venues and listening to bands like The Doors and Pink Floyd, I moved to London for my studies and discovered my true love for house and techno.

-More about me: Outside of Mixmag, I throw a party series in New York called Off The Record focused on minimal and deep house and work with the label Awesome Tapes From Africa.
+More about me: Outside of Mixmag, I volunteer for the label Awesome Tapes From Africa.
 I consider ice cream a food group, appreciate a competitive game of Catan (with a side of wine) and am the proud owner of five plants.